AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments.md

 ### Using a form fragment multiple times in an Adaptive Form {#using-form-fragment-mutiple-times-in-af}

 You can use a schema-based form fragment multiple times in an Adaptive Form.
 For example, you can use an address form fragment to collect address details for permanent, communication, and present living addresses in a loan application form.
 The form saves different data for each address if the user has entered different addresses for each form fragment.
-In case you want to use a non-schema-based form fragment multiple times in an Adaptive Form, use different field names for each form fragment to avoid data duplication.
+In case you want to use a none-based form fragment multiple times in an Adaptive Form, use different field names for each form fragment to avoid data duplication.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}